SalmonMode/salmonmode.github.io/_pages/waterfall_simulation_writeup.md

 permalink: /waterfall_simulation_writeup/
 ---

-Before diving in, the source of the simulation can be found [here](https://github.com/SalmonMode/mini-waterfall-simulation-model), and the script that runs it can be found [here](https://github.com/SalmonMode/mini-waterfall-simulation).
+The source of the simulation can be found [here](https://github.com/SalmonMode/mini-waterfall-simulation-model), and the script that runs it can be found [here](https://github.com/SalmonMode/mini-waterfall-simulation).
 {: .notice--info}

-My goal with this Monte Carlo simulation was to identify if there were any reasonable ways to go about a mini-waterfall approach that could be sustainable, or if they would eventually, but definitively end up in a deadlock, regardless of any issues with things like proper sprint planning or internal software quality.
+My goal with this Monte Carlo simulation was to identify if there were any reasonable ways to go about a mini-waterfall approach that could be sustainable, or if they would eventually end up in a deadlock, regardless of any issues with things like proper sprint planning or internal software quality.
+If some were found to be sustainable, I also wanted to identify if they had anything in common that might indicate what made them sustainable.

 The results indicate that, in order for the process to even have a chance of being sustainable, two things must happen:

 1. The team must consist of the same number of testers as there are programmers.
 This would suggest that testers could not operate across multiple teams.
 2. The programming work must take roughly 7 times as long as the automation work, at least.

+### Sprint Configurations

-The model starts with the following configurable variables for each iteration, being chosen at random from a specified range, with particular increments:
+The simulation starts with the following configurable variables for each iteration, being chosen at random from a specified range, with particular increments:

 #### Sprint Day Count (Range: 1 to 4 weeks (i.e. 5, 10, 15, or 20 days))